AxelMizerovskiy/Resource-DashBoard/README.md

 # rdb

 rdb is a CLI resource monitor.
-It adapts to your terminal size, but it should be at least 29 lines in length so the interface renders properly.
+It adapts to your terminal size, but the terminal should be at least 29 lines in length so rdb renders fully.

 ## Installation